 Ferrari says that the Portofino’s all-new chassis features significant weight saving over the California T it replaces.
 All the chassis and body-in-white components have been redesigned with a consequent reduction in weight despite an increase in torsional rigidity.

-The 3.9-litre twin-turbo V8 which won the International Engine Award has been carried over, it now makes 441 kW (591 hp) at 7500 rpm and 760 Nm of torque @ 3000 – 5250 rpm.
-Around 40 hp and 5 Nm more than the T. Ferrari says that the engine has some new components and the engine management software has been tweaked.
-The characteristic Ferrari V8 soundtrack has also been further enhanced, esp. for top-down driving.
+The 3.9-litre twin-turbo V8 which won the International Engine Award has been carried over, it now makes 599 hp (441 kW) at 7,500 rpm and 760 Nm (560 lb-ft) of torque between 3,000-5,250 rpm.
+Ferrari says that the engine has some new components and the engine management software has been tweaked as well.
+The characteristic Ferrari V8 soundtrack has also been further enhanced, especially for top-down driving.

 All aspects of the 8-cylinder’s efficiency have been honed with the adoption of new pistons and con-rods, and a new intake system design.
-The geometries throughout the exhaust system have also been revolutionised.
+The geometries throughout the exhaust system have also been revolutionized.
 The new one-piece-cast exhaust header reduces losses, ensuring Ferrari’s characteristic throttle response with zero turbo lag.
-These improvements, combined with the Variable Boost Management which adjusts torque delivery to suit the gear selected, enable the Portofino to offer even higher levels of acceleration in all gears and lower fuel consumption compared to the outgoing model, said the company.
+These improvements, combined with the Variable Boost Management which adjusts torque delivery to suit the gear selected, enable the Portofino to offer even higher levels of acceleration in all gears and lower fuel consumption compared to the outgoing model.

-Transmission is still the 7-speed dual clutch.
-If you’re interested in the official performance figures, then the 0 – 100 km/h acceleration happens in 3.5 seconds, and top speed is under 320 km/h.
+Transmission is still the 7-speed dual-clutch automatic.
+If you’re interested in the official performance figures, the 0-100 km/h (62 mph) acceleration happens in 3.5 seconds and the top speed is under 320 km/h (199 mph).

 As for the vehicle dynamics, the third generation electronic rear differential (E-Diff3) has been adopted and integrated with the F1-Trac, which is aimed to improve both mechanical grip and the control of the car on the limit.

 The design is rather clever.
-The two-box fastback design cleverly conceals the retractable hard top housing, and the placement of the tail lamps add to it.
+The two-box fastback design cleverly conceals the retractable hard top housing, and the placement of the taillamps adds to it.
 Unless told, one would never know that it’s a convertible.
 The RHT can be raised or lowered at low speeds.

 Interiors get a 10.2-inch touchscreen display, a new air-conditioning system that improves occupant comfort both with the top up or down, a new steering wheel, 18-way electrically adjustable seats with a new backrest design that boosts legroom for rear seat passengers, and the passenger display.

-All occupants will particularly appreciate the new wind deflector which, when the top is dropped, cuts air flow inside the cabin by 30% and also reduces aerodynamic noise, said Ferrari.
+All occupants will particularly appreciate the new wind deflector which, when the top is dropped, cuts airflow inside the cabin by 30% and also reduces aerodynamic noise, Ferrari said.